GregTheMadMonk/libemotify-stderr/README.md

 * `EMOJIFY_REACTS=0` will disable emojis

 ## Known issues
-* Sometimes the emojis will get outputed several times per line 😔
 * git uses stderr for output and doesn't like this lib 😠